Posted on

 Serial Killer

 I’d also like to point out that the Serial Killer brand has seen a reboot in the past few years in the skateboarding space and that you should visit and support https://www.serialkillerbrand.com/ and or follow them on Instagram (@serialkillerbrand).
-I do not receive a commission from nor am I affiliated with them.
-I just think they’re awesome and respect the guerilla bravado they have to bring their ideas to reality, and I am glad to see they’re still around.

 – CPX